Santa Cruz Mountains

 Ridge first made merlot in 1974 from the exposed Point vineyard, planted on Monte Bello Ridge at an elevation of 2600′.
 Originally, we wanted to see if the varietal could match the quality of, and be included in, our estate cabernet.
 Once satisfied that it could, we planted more merlot over the years as space and resources allowed.
 From 1975 on, it has been a part of the Monte Bello whenever assemblage tastings so indicated.
 As the younger plantings matured, it became apparent that not only did merlot complement the Monte Bello, but also had the structure and complexity to merit a separate bottling.

-Fermentation: Destemmed/ whole berry.
+Fermentation: Destemmed/whole berry.
 Natural primary and natural secondary (malolactic).
-Pressed at eight days.
+Pressed at seven days.

-All estate-grown Monte Bello vineyard grapes, hand harvested.
-Destemmed whole-berry fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
-Minimum effective sulfur (30 ppm initially to barrels, 95 ppm over the course of aging).
-Fresh egg white fining for tannin reduction was done using six egg whites-per-barrel.
+Estate-grown Monte Bello vineyard grapes, hand harvested.
+Destemmed whole-berries fermented on the native yeasts; full malolactic on the naturally occurring bacteria.
+Minimum effective sulfur (28 ppm initially, 97 ppm during of aging).
+A fining of six fresh egg white per barrel to moderate tough tannins.
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 No. of Tasting Notes: 70